 Seventh grade history explores Asia as well as Australia and New Zealand.
 Utilizing specific map skills, students are able to relate to current events with an understanding of location, geography, and past events.
 Projects, research, and discussion help students discover the people in the countries and their religions, cultures, and traditions.
 United States historical events are correlated to events studied when possible.
 Students are encouraged to develop critical thinking and writing skills while learning about other cultures.
 Using writing and communication skills, students also share knowledge with each other.
-Two feasts, Indian and Asian, are held each year for students to explore different foods, make recipes, and share with other students and families.
+Two 7th grade feasts, Indian (South Asia) and East Asian, are held each year for students to explore new foods, make recipes, and share with other students and families.
 Students read at least one full-length text about history and people in Asia.
-Resources: World Cultures textbook, Gandi, Red Scarf Girl, guest speakers, and selected articles
+Resources include but not limited to: World Cultures textbook, Gandhi video, Red Scarf Girl, guest speakers, and selected articles.